Q&A: BACKGROUND CHECKS

 5. What about my privacy?

-GIS is regulated by federal and state laws designed to protect your privacy.
-To ensure your privacy, GIS will request that you create a unique login identifier and password to initiate the background check process.
+Hire Right is regulated by federal and state laws designed to protect your privacy.
+To ensure your privacy, Hire Right will request that you create a unique login identifier and password to initiate the background check process.

 6. What does the background check consist of?